knyquist/KV_SIC/README.md

      -- InputTrace.c     file that reads in a dataset from a file
 (there are corresponding header files where needed)
 To run the code:
-     1) open kal_main.c and type in the path/filename of the dataset and your desired output file(line 17/18)
-                -- sidenote: I have pre-generated datasets in the 'Data' folder
-     2) type "make -f KalafutMake" to compile
-     3) type "./kal" to run
+     1) type make to compile, kal becomes the executable
+     2) to run: type "./kal dataset > output"

+Notes: the dataset should have three columns:
+            #time  force  position
+       the output file has two columns:
+       	    #time  position